ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

     linkedin: https://www.linkedin.com/in/adam-saoudi-8459a2106/
   - name: Gary Scowcroft
     jobtitle: Technical Sales Engineer
-    bio: Gary has an impressive 40 years of experience and a phenomenal wealth of knowledge in electronics & cable assemblies.
-He's our technical wizard and since joining us in 2017, has transformed the way we win new business by working with customers and supporting them with project design development.
+    bio: Gary has an impressive 40 years of experience in the Electronics & Cable Assembly Industry.
+Since joining us in 2017, his phenomenal wealth of knowledge has transformed the way we win new business by working with customers and supporting them with project design development.
 He ensures that the transition from engineering out to production runs absolutely seamless and that we have built a solid relationship with the customer.
       Gary is a devoted grandfather and enjoys hiking and rock climbing - he also loves a bit of rock music!
     image: /img/team9-1-.png
     interests:
       - hiking